alexfrydl/nova/README.md

-# nova-game
+# tvb

-Project “nova-game” is a Pokémon fan game implemented in Rust with the Nova engine.
+Project TVB is a 2D adventure RPG and engine.

 ## Running

-To run the game, use the included `run.sh` script, or run with cargo:
+To run the game, use the included `run.sh` script:

     ./run.sh
-    # or
-    cargo run -p nova-game

 ## Building